 BMW & Mini going all-out to build a full line of electric cars

 BMW has started offering plug-in hybrid solutions for smaller vehicles including the BMW X1, X2, X3 (launched late last year) as the first serious step to electrify its complete portfolio.
 BMW then announced the iX3 (the pure electric version of the BMW X3) that is built in China and exported to Europe.
-Next year it plans to launch the BMW i4, the BMW iX SUV followed by the BMW 7 Series electric (expected as the BMW i7) in the global markets and that will provide necessary momentum for Bavaria’s electric carlines leading up to the launch of the 3 Series & 5 Series electric.
+This year, it plans to launch the BMW iX SUV and the BMW i4 sedan, and then in 2022, the BMW 7 Series electric (expected as the BMW i7) and the BMW 3 Series electric.